 This type of swim goggle is well known among competitive swimmers and is becoming increasingly popular.
-They have no gasket, sit right on the eye socket and therefore have less water drag than conventional goggles.
+Swedish goggles have no gasket and sit right on the eye socket.
+They create less water drag than conventional goggles.

 Some competitive swimmers may use another style for training and then switch to the Swedish style for competition.

-Some Swedish Goggles such as the Speedo Swedish Goggle or the Engine Psycho Goggle come in unassembled form as standard, allowing for you to customize them and fit them to your face comfortably.
+Some Swedish Goggles such as the Speedo Swedish Goggle or the Engine Psycho Goggle come in unassembled form as standard, allowing for you to customize them and fit them to our face comfortably.

 With the Speedo Swedish goggles you use a “string” nosepiece to adjust the length between the eye pieces; with the Engine model you use the various size nose bridges supplied to select the correct width.
 (It comes with 4 sizes and 2 head straps!)

 By adjusting the distance between the eye cups, it’s possible to get a great individual fit with this type of swimming goggle.

 Despite this, some swimmers tend to dismiss Swedish Goggles for the lack of a gasket between the eyes and the goggle.
 Use of Swedish Swim Goggles can also result in rings around the eyes when they are taken off.
 However, while raccoon eyes might be unsightly, they only last for a short while.

 Gasket Type Goggles (Classic)

 Gasket swimming goggles come in various forms: silicone, rubber, and foam.
 The most popular choice is usually a silicone type swim goggle but some swear by foam.
 Harder to find are the foam models but Barracuda carries an excellent line.
 This is the most common type of swim goggle and they come in endless colors and sizes.
 Barracuda, Finis, AquaSphere, Engine, Speedo all make traditional goggles.